 As you know that the Manaslu trek is a restricted area, where you should have a guide.
 You are not allowed to trek alone.
-There is at least one local guide or porters are required.
+There is at least one local guide or porter is required.

-How much for Kathmandu to Soti-Khola bus ticket and price?
+How much for Kathmandu to Soti-Khola bus ticket and what price?

-Is there a tea house or I have to carry my tent?
+Is there a tea house or do I have to carry my tent?